hl395/steer-prediction/README.md

 ![alt text][samples_hist1]

 In order to balance the data, first, we can draw a histogram to see which steering angle ranges are most dominating in the sample space(high bins in the drawing).
-Secondly, we can calculate average samples per bin(as average_samples_per_bin) by dividing the total number of samples by the number of bins(200).
-Thirdly, we can determine keep probability for each bin: if the number of samples in a bin is below average_samples_per_bin, keep all; otherwise, the keep probability is set proportional to the number of samples above the average, in order to bring the number of samples for that bin down to the average.
+Secondly, we can calculate average samples per bin(as **average_samples_per_bin**) by dividing the total number of samples by the number of bins(200).
+Thirdly, we can determine keep probability for each bin: if the number of samples in a bin is below **average_samples_per_bin**, keep all; otherwise, the keep probability is set proportional to the number of samples above the average, in order to bring the number of samples for that bin down to the average.

 ![alt text][samples_hist2]